Near-Optimal Reinforcement Learning for Constrained Recurrence Objectives: Introduction

+We establish that feasible constrained recurrence instances admit optimal policies that are mixtures of two stochastic stationary policies, as well as mixtures of two deterministic stationary policies over a one-bit augmentation of the MDP.
+Our proof collapses maximal end components to reduce constrained recurrence to constrained reachability, and subsequently to constrained average reward, before lifting the resulting policies back to the original (or augmented) MDP.

+We next turn to the RL setting, where finite sample guarantees require knowledge of structural parameters of the MDP beyond its size \citep{Alur:2022, Yang2022}.
+The key algorithmic observation is that the preceding reduction to constrained average reward requires only knowledge of the MDP's maximal end components, rather than its exact transition probabilities.
+Hence, by first identifying the graph structure of the collapsed MDP with high probability, we may then leverage recent generative-model RL algorithms for constrained average-reward.

+For that setting, \citet{wei2025near} establish a sample complexity guarantee of $\tilde{\mathcal O}((B+H)/\epsilon^2)$ per state-action pair, where $B$ bounds the transient time before recurrent behaviour is reached and $H$ bounds the bias span, measuring the variation in transient reward accumulated before long-run average behaviour dominates \citep{zurek2024span}.
+Whilst $B$ remains relevant for recurrence objectives, $H$ has no direct analogue since it is defined relative to a scalar reward function.
+Notably, we show that \textit{$B$ alone is insufficient to obtain finite sample guarantees for recurrence objectives}.
+Instead, we establish a $\tilde{\mathcal O}(1/p+B/\epsilon^2)$ sample complexity guarantee per state-action pair, where $p$ bounds certain non-zero transition probabilities, alongside a matching lower bound (up to logarithmic factors).

+To the best of our knowledge, this constitutes the first near-optimal sample complexity guarantee for even \emph{unconstrained} recurrence problems in the generative-model setting.

+\paragraph{Contributions.} Our contributions are threefold (see also \cref{tab:summary,tab:sample}).
+First, we characterise the structure of optimal policies for constrained recurrence objectives.
+Second, we develop a $\tilde{\mathcal O}(1/p+B/\epsilon^2)$ generative-model RL algorithm, where $p$ bounds certain non-zero transition probabilities and $B$ is a transient time parameter.
+Third, we prove matching lower bounds (up to logarithmic factors).

-Finally, the field of Safe RL (see \citep{gu2024review,WachiSS24} for surveys) typically studies constrained problems defined by scalar reward and cost signals under discounting, which thus have limited ability to specify natural temporal properties.
+\paragraph{Related Work.} The study of constrained MDPs \cite{Altman} and Safe RL (see \citep{gu2024review,WachiSS24} for surveys) typically involves problems defined by scalar reward and cost signals, which have limited ability to directly specify recurrence properties.